 We all have to learn how to grow beyond an eating disorder and far beyond a meal plan in recovery.
-We have to build our own resilience to nourish ourselves, eat freely and abundantly, no matter what life is demanding of us at the same time!
+We have to build our own resilience to nourish ourselves and eat freely and abundantly.

 In an earlier post, I provided a framework of approaches that can be used to help rewire a brain and these methods will help when applied to breaking free from the meal plan mentality.

 Becoming autonomous in recovery will ultimately allow you to rewire – owning your recovery, taking responsibility no matter the disordered thoughts or what is happening externally.
 But at the same time also seeking and using external support as the path to recovery through rewiring is long and messy!

 In recovery, we learn to identify emotions and automatic thoughts or behaviour patterns that arise in the moment but practice not immediately responding to them in old ways.
 Instead, notice them, stop, breathe and allow your pre-frontal cortex (the part of the brain that allows rational thought and impulse regulation) to wake up and instigate a new, non-disordered response.